randomairborne/ephemerole/README.md

 ## Persistence configuration

-[!WARN]
+> [!WARNING]
-ALL DATA IS WIPED ON RESTART UNLESS PERSISTENCE IS EXPLICITLY CONFIGURED
+> ALL DATA IS WIPED ON RESTART UNLESS PERSISTENCE IS EXPLICITLY CONFIGURED

 Persistence supports two environment variables.